Optimizing Planar Coils for PCBs with Electromagnetics Simulation

 Geometry of the planar coil, showing the electric potential distribution.

-- The Electric Currents, Layered Shell interface computes both the lumped resistance and the surface current density throughout the coil.
+- The Electric Currents in Shells interface computes both the lumped resistance and the surface current density throughout the coil.
 This interface solves for the currents flowing on boundaries.

-- The Magnetic Fields interface uses the surface current density computed by the Electric Currents, Layered Shell interface to calculate the magnetic field distribution in the volume around the coil.
+- The Magnetic Fields interface uses the surface current density computed by the Electric Currents in Shells interface to calculate the magnetic field distribution in the volume around the coil.

 Note that while this example is quite simple, you can use the same approach for different and more complex geometries.
 For all of the modeling details, check out the Planar PCB Coil tutorial.
 There, you can view step-by-step instructions and, if you have a valid software license, download the related MPH-file.